 All team members must register and accept the terms and conditions.
 You can have as many people in your team as you like!

-You can also complete our seeking team form, or browse the results to find someone to invite to join you - this post provides details (viewable once you've registered).
+You can also complete our seeking team form, or browse the results to find someone to invite to join you - this link provides details (viewable once you've registered).

 Once you are ready to create a team, or plan to submit as an individual, create your team using the orange button to the right of the ExploreSA heading at the top of this page.